 Dr. Millett will perform a comprehensive history and physical exam of the elbow.
 He will consider how your symptoms developed, prior injuries, risk factors, and involvement in recreational sports.
 He will also use many elbow tests to assess range of motion and strength.
 Imaging such as X-ray, MRI, or EMG (to rule out nerve compression) may also be used.

 Treatment for Medial Epicondylitis

-As with many sports-related injuries, RICE is typically the first form of treatment Dr. Millett will recommend.
+As with many sports-related injuries, RICE is typically the first form of treatment..
 RICE stands for: rest, ice, compression and elevation.
-If the injury is related to overuse of the wrist, eliminating the activity all together for a duration of time will often heel the injury.
-Over time, physical therapy might also be required to help strengthen the elbow.
+If the injury is related to overuse of the wrist, refraining from the aggravating activity for a duration of time will often heal the injury.
+Over the counter medicines, such as ibuprofen or NSAIDS, may play a role in controlling pain and decreasing inflammation.
+Physical therapy can also help strengthen the muscles around the elbow and decrease pain.
 In some cases, a splint or brace will be recommended.

 If left untreated, golfer’s elbow may require surgical intervention.
 Surgery to repair elbow epicondylitis is offered by Dr. Millett, and his preferred technique with debridement and repair of the damaged tendons is very effective.
 The procedure is a minimally-invasive, out-patient surgery that can have excellent results in patients who have failed a trial of non-surgical management.